-Hurricane Katrina, which devastated coastal areas of Louisiana and Mississippi in 2005, is another example of an event that generated significant interest in emergency planning.
-Better advance planning and preparedness could have improved emergency response, which likely would have minimized loss of life.
+Hurricane Katrina, which devastated the Gulf Coast area in 2005, is an example of an event that generated significant interest in emergency planning.
+Better planning and preparedness may have improved the response, which could have minimized loss of life.
+Competent and energized LEPCs are more likely to have a proactive approach and respond effectively to their community emergency needs.
+It takes conscientious effort to maintain the participation of LEPC members through innovative ideas, practical exercises, constant motivations and incentives.